marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 <p class="lead">A callout is just a container with a `.callout` class applied.
 You can put any kind of content inside.</p>

-- To create a white callout with a border, add either class `.hollow` or `.hollow-thin` to the `.callout` container.
+- To create a callout with a border, add class `.hollow`, `.hollow-thin`, or `.border-white` to the `.callout` container.
 - To select a callout with a specific background color, include a [background color class](#colors) on the `.callout` container.
 - There are callouts for use within the content area.
 Refer to [prefooter promo](#prefooter-promo-band) for full width promo containers.
+- Avoid applying background colors to `.row` elements.

 ```html_example
 <div class="row">